dotkernel/dot-mail/README.md

 If the returned result is `true`, the e-mail was valid, otherwise the e-mail was invalid.
 In case your e-mail was invalid, you can check for any errors using `$this->mailService->send()->getMessage()`.

-Using the below logic will let you determinate if a message was valid or not and log it.
+Using the below logic will let you determine if a message was valid or not and log it.

-The implementor can write it's own custom error log logic.
+You can implement your own custom error logging logic.

 ````
 $result = $this->mailService->send();